Do you feel stuck or not as successful as you’d like to be in one area of your life?

 In the mid 1990’s I came across American psychologist Martin Seligman’s book on optimism and learned helplessness.
 I was a committed realist at the time.
 I often sat on the fence because I could see the pros and cons and they seemed equal.
 But Seligman’s work showed me that if the situation wasn’t life-or-death, there was a benefit in thinking positively and hopefully, rather than realistically or pessimistically.

-Since then, I have pursued eclectic studies in the area of positive psychology and have been accredited in The Leadership Circle and the Rob Kelly Thrive Programme.
+Since then, I have pursued eclectic studies in the area of positive psychology and have been accredited in The Leadership Circle, TechWerks Resilience Program and the Rob Kelly Thrive Programme.
 This has helped me to build a portfolio of tools and approaches.
 I’ve also written the book 21 Ways to Get Unstuck: Keep moving towards your dreams, to show you practical ways to get unstuck and get moving.
-Check out the book launch special offers.

 I don’t have “the one true formula” to taking action and getting results, because people are so different.
 What I do have is a curiosity to find out what can work for you.
 I offer questions and activities to encourage and challenge you to think and act differently, so that you can get unstuck and get moving in the direction of your dreams.

-You can also email me sharon at apassion.com.au to join the mailing list and be reminded of future Telecalls.
+You can also email me sharon at apassion.com.au to join the mailing list and be reminded of webinars, telecalls and events.